rust-unofficial/patterns/functional/generics-type-classes.md

 particular members of a type class, but extra behavior as well.

-The nearest equivalent is the runtime polymorphism in Javascript and Python, where new members can be added to object willy-nilly by any constructor.
+The nearest equivalent is the runtime polymorphism in Javascript and Python, where new members can be added to objects willy-nilly by any constructor.
 Unlike those languages, however, all of Rust's additional methods can be type checked when they are used, because their generics are statically defined.
 That makes them more usable while remaining safe.